 What’s an outdoorsy family to do in the shoulder season?
 As you probably know, most mountain trails and transport (cable cars, funiculars, etc.) close between late October and December and again between early April and late-June, for maintenance and lack of customers.
-But sometimes we can get lovely sunny relatively warm days during the shoulder season that have us itching to be on the trail.
+But sometimes we can get lovely sunny warm days during spring and late fall, aka the “shoulder season,” that have us itching to be on the trail.
 Where can you go???
-Keep reading to find out…

 Some of the more famous mountains are generally open year round.
 So you can always go up and get the view, even if the trails are closed for unpredictable conditions and maintenance.